davegillem/greenlight/README.md

-jQuery Ketchup Plugin - Tasty Form Validation
+Greenlight Form Validation - jQuery Plugin
 =============================================

-Ketchup is a small (3.4KB minified & gzipped) jQuery Plugin that helps you to validate your forms.
+Greenlight is a small (3.4KB minified & gzipped) jQuery Plugin that helps you to validate your forms.
 Out of the box it has 18 basic validations and a bubble like style.
 But truly this Plugin wants to be hacked to fit your needs.
 Easily write your own validations and overwrite/extend the default behaviour.
 Bubbles are not for everyone...